 We all have our favorite foods, and for me, the BLT is the ultimate sandwich.
 It’s what I order whenever I’m trying out a new sandwich shop, because I figure if they can do the classics right then it’s worth trying out the other items on the menu.

 Although, if I’m being honest here, if I discover they can rock a BLT?

 That’s all I’m going to order.
-Which is the case for many of the restaurants The Husband and I go to.
+Which is the case for many of the restaurants an old friend of mine and I go to.